 Learn how to manage your wealth while living abroadBook a Free Consultation

-As an expat, moving to a new country could mean learning a new culture and way of life.
-The further you go from your home country, the more different the way of life can be in some cases.
+As an expat, moving to a new country usually means learning a new culture and way of life.
+The further you move from your home country, the more different that way of life can be.
 In this article, we go over 4 tips for assimilating into the Dutch culture.
 Good luck!

 Learn the language

-Whichever country you go to, if the people predominantly speak a language different than your own, it will make a lot of sense to learn the language – and it will help you.
+Whichever country you go to, if the people predominantly speak a language different than your own, it will make a lot of sense to learn that language.
 A good way to do this is to get started before you leave.
-Downloading a language app such as Duolingo or Babbel may help get started.
+Downloading a language app such as Duolingo or Babbel may help get you started in this way.
 But don’t stop there.
-Enroll in a part-time or full-time language course once you are in the country to get your skills up to par.
+Enroll in a part or full-time language course once you are there to get your skills up to par.
 It may take time but it will be worth it.
-Learning a language is something you could always have with you.
 Also, speak the language as much as you can!
-Find a conversation partner, or just have conversations whenever you can.
-The more conversations you have, the better you will become faster!
+Find a conversation partner, or just have conversations whenever possible.
+The more conversations you have, the better you will become, faster!

 Understand the Dutch social circle

-According to some expats, making friends in the Netherlands is different than in America.
-The Dutch tend to have a close social circle of about 5 or so and that is it.
+According to some expats, making friends in the Netherlands is different than in America or elsewhere.
+The Dutch tend to have a close social circle of about 5 or so.
 They view friendship differently and don’t tend to have an interest in making friends aside from their circle.
-This may be difficult for an expat moving to the country but there are ways to overcome.
+This may be difficult for an expat moving to the country but there are ways to overcome it.
 Mentioned earlier, in a language you may make friends who are in your situation.
 Additionally, find other groups such as hobby groups, sports, or other organizations where you can meet people.
-Sooner or later you will build a big network and connect with others.
+Sooner or later, you will build a big network and connect with others.